fionaDawn/shaneBrewery/README.md

 ### What could you do better in your next iteration?
 For the backend, boost test coverage, add more cases and integrate it to an actual DB.
 Right now it's only retrieving beer data from a json file.
 Add validation for max number of containers.
-Right now it an accomodate as much as whatever the user inputs.
+Right now it can accomodate as much as whatever the user inputs.

 For the frontend, styling and more interactive components.
 Validation for text inputs.
 Add web push notification so even when Shane would go off screen, he'll still get notified.